Conformal Policy Control: Abbreviated Related Work

 To enable this prescriptive use case, we build upon techniques from conformal risk control (CRC) \cite{angelopoulos2022conformal}, a general framework for selecting a hyperparameter with finite-sample guarantees for any monotonic loss, of which conformal prediction can be cast as a special case.
 When the loss of interest is non-monotonic, \citet{angelopoulos2022conformal} also showed that deploying the procedure on a monotonic relaxation of the losses provides asymptotic guarantees of control.
 However, they left the problem of finite-sample guarantees for non-monotonic losses open.
-In the next section, we develop a variant of CRC that drops the monotonicity requirement, and instead relies on smoothness and a form of stability of the losses to control the risk on the test point.
+In the next section, we develop a variant of CRC that drops the monotonicity requirement, and instead relies on smoothness of the losses and a form of stability of the calibration procedure to control the risk on the test point.
 Finally, we apply techniques from \citet{prinster2024conformal} to prove finite-sample guarantees for our procedure in the multi-round model-based optimization setting.
 See Appendix \ref{app:extended_related_work} for an extended discussion of related work.

-Concurrently with this paper, \citet{angelopoulos2026conformal} also presents CRC guarantees for non-monotonic losses.
-A primary difference is that paper studies parameterized losses, whereas our paper introduces and focuses on policy control, where the control parameter tunes the policy rather than the loss.
-Even in the comparable setting of parameterized losses, however, the contributions are distinct, with neither subsuming the other: Relative to the univariate method in \citet{angelopoulos2026conformal}, our method (Section \ref{subsec:finite_sample_guarantees_crc_non_monotone}) will always be at least as a-priori conservative (e.g., as in Figure \ref{fig:CRC_counterexample}, right); consequently, whereas that paper's analogous guarantee relies on leave-one-out stability, our results use replace-one stability, which is generally a more relaxed assumption \citep{bousquet2002stability, shalev2010learnability}.
+Concurrently, \citet{angelopoulos2026conformal} also present CRC guarantees for non-monotonic losses, but for parameterized losses, rather than the policy-control setting we introduce here where the control parameter tunes the policy instead of the loss.
+Even in the comparable setting of parameterized losses, however, the contributions are distinct, with neither subsuming the other: Relative to the univariate method in \citet{angelopoulos2026conformal}, our method (Section \ref{subsec:finite_sample_guarantees_crc_non_monotone}) will always be at least as conservative \textit{a priori} (e.g., as in Figure \ref{fig:CRC_counterexample}, right); consequently, whereas that paper's analogous guarantee relies on leave-one-out stability, our results use replace-one stability, which is generally a more relaxed assumption \citep{bousquet2002stability, shalev2010learnability}.